Negros Occidental, Sustainable Agri Tourism destination

 SSTDI’s vision is for Negros Occidental to be the Sustainable Agri Tourism model and foremost destination of Organic Farm-to-table, Cultural & Culinary experience in the Philippines!
 Tours can be organized into different themes and interests such as:

 - Romantic Retreat

 - Girls’ or Guys Getaway

 - Outdoor Adventure

-Posted on September 20, 2012, in Eco Conservation, Sustainable Development and tagged Agri-tourism, Don Salvador Benedicto, green travel, Negros Occidental, Philippines, Rapha Valley, Sustainable Tourism.
+Posted on September 20, 2012, in Eco Conservation, Ecotourism, Green Destinations and tagged Agri-tourism, Don Salvador Benedicto, green travel guide, Negros Occidental, Philippines, Rapha Valley, Sustainable Tourism.
 Bookmark the permalink.
 Leave a comment.

 Leave a comment